NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 any actual adjustments, the tool can be invoked with the option ``--apply-initial-transform-only``.

-Creating DEMs Relative to the geoid/areoid
+Creating DEMs relative to the geoid/areoid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The DEMs generated using ``point2dem`` are in reference to a datum